kallol-khatua/invito/README.md

 ### About
 * Problem
-In this busy world where  everyone is  busy and isolated in their life.It become very hard to find people with common interest to build a proper team to work on projects.

-It become very difficult to find a Team with common interest and passion to work with so this problem should be resolved for the better flow  of work
+In this busy world where  everyone is  busy and isolated in their life.It become very hard to find people with common interest to build a proper team to work on projects.It become very difficult to find a Team with common interest and passion to work with so this problem should be resolved for the better flow  of work

 * Solution
 For the problem discussed earlier we had created a  platform where  anyone  create his/her need of team as a post and the desired person can show interest in that post and eventually end up with building a team.